Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Time of flight in a uniform gravitational field in NCQM

 The reflected part of the eigenstate $\Psi(x,y,q)$ (\,see Eq. (\ref{auto_estado_completo})) reads

-Following the ideas of Sec. \ref{time_section} (see Eq. (\ref{tempo2}) and the discussion below that equation) we recognize the shifted clock state $v_{0}(q-\omega T)$ as one of the factors in the reflected wave function, as expected.
-We can thus finally say that the time of flight for a quantum particle in a uniform gravitational field, in the context of NCQM, is given by \be T = 2\sqrt{\frac{2\left(b-y_{0}\right)}{g}}\quad. \ee

-We note that (\ref{time_theta}) is equal to the corresponding expression of the ordinary quantum mechanics \cite{davies1}.
-More than this, we see that the time of flight in NCQM is equal to the classical one.
+According to Sec. \ref{time_section} (see Eq. (\ref{tempo2}) and the discussion below that equation) we recognize the shifted clock state $v_{0}(q-\omega T)$ as one of the factors in the reflected wave function, as expected.
+We can thus finally conclude that the time of flight of a quantum particle in a uniform gravitational field, in the context of NCQM, is given by \be T = 2\sqrt{\frac{2\left(b-y_{0}\right)}{g}}\,\,\,. \ee In order to understand the physical meaning of the above result, we remark that Eq. (\ref{time_theta}) is equal to the corresponding expression of the ordinary quantum mechanics \cite{Davies:2006}.
+More than this, it is equal to the classical result, thus showing that the Weak Equivalence Principle extends to the case of quantum mechanics with space-space non-commutativity of the canonical type.

-The main result of this section is Eq. (\ref{time_theta}), which corresponds, in the sense we have been discussing in this work, to an extention of the Equivalence Principle to the realm of NCQM.

-To finish, it is important to clarify the differences between the approach we have used (Peres approach \cite{peres}) in computing the time of flight of a particle in a uniform gravitational field (in NCQM) and that by Davies (in ordinary quantum mechanics) \cite{davies1}.
+To finish, it is important to clarify a difference between the use we did of Peres approach \cite{Peres:1980} in computing the time of flight of a particle in a uniform gravitational field (in NCQM) and the use of it by Davies (in ordinary quantum mechanics) \cite{Davies:2006}.

 First of all, it is important to bear in mind that the central idea of Peres is to couple a particle to a quantum system (that plays the role of a quantum rotor), which will work as a quantum clock.
-When this coupling is considered small, it is such that the effect of the particle-clock interaction is essentially only to cause a displacement of the (initial) position of the clock pointer (\textit{i.e.}, to change the initial state of the clock).
+When this coupling is considered small, it is such that the effect of the particle-clock interaction is essentially only to cause a displacement of the (initial) position of the clock pointer, i.e., to change the initial state of the clock.
 Thus, at the end of the interaction, the clock will record the time of flight of the particle, which is simply the time interval during which the particle interacted with the clock-rotor.